Hong Kong police say 420 arrested, 1,000 rounds of tear gas fired since Jun 9

 READ: More than 200 flights cancelled at Hong Kong airport

-She added that protesters have also shot metal balls and thrown petrol bombs at officers and in one incident, even set fire to a trolley and pushed it towards the police.
+She added that protesters have also shot metal balls at police officers and thrown petrol bombs, bricks and hard objects at police stations.
+In one incident, they even set fire to a trolley and pushed it towards the police officers, she said.

 "Some of them took justice into their own hands," said Ms Yu, adding that the police have seized arrows and bats at protest sites.